 WITH PECS LIKE THAT, TONY MANDARICH ALSO HAD A TOP 10 BUST

-Synopsis: To the extent that a bust can be described as having a bad career, a Top 10 Bust can be described as having a really bad career.
-Whereas most players referenced as all-time NFL busts were really bad, Tony Mandarich is an exception.
-Compared to the roided-out Adonis before the 1989 Draft, the roid-free version of Mandarich was not as strong and not as fast.
-Regardless, he still was good enough to survive in the NFL for six seasons over a ten-year period (i.e. two three-year stints separated by a four-year absence).
-Having played in 86 games (including 63 starts), he hung around long enough to escape being considered a Top 10 Bust.
-However, he still received an Honorable Mention given all of the pre-draft hype and post-draft disappointment surrounding him.
-This post references his career as an introduction to the 3rd criterion used to refine the list of Top 10 NFL Draft Busts.
+Synopsis: In order to qualify as a Top 10 Bust, a player needs to be a complete failure.
+Most NFL players often mentioned as all-time busts meet this definition.
+However, Tony Mandarich is an exception.
+Compared to the roided-out Adonis before the 1989 Draft, the presumably supplement-free version was not as strong and not as fast.
+Regardless, he survived in the NFL for six seasons.
+Having played in 86 games (including 63 starts), he hung around long enough to escape being a complete failure.
+As such, he’s exempt from being a Top 10 Bust.
+However, he still deserves an Honorable Mention given all of the pre-draft hype and post-draft disappointment surrounding him.

 TONY MANDARICH EXEMPTION

 When determining potential Top 10 Busts, I developed the following criteria as a way to eliminate less deserving candidates.

 - The player needs to be a top 10 overall draft pick (a.k.a.
 The Brady Quinn Exemption).